jik0730/csed332_software_dev_methods/README.md

 Weekly Meetings
 ---------------
+This is our weekly meeting schedule and can be rearranged in certain situation like exam week.

-Every Wednesday, 10:30 P.M.
-(Can be postponed to Sunday in exam week)
+>> Every Wednesday, 10:30 P.M.

-Meeting Minutes
+Meeting Logs
 ---------------
+These are meeting logs summarizing our dicussions in every meeting.

 - [1st Meeting](meeting_log/first_meeting.md)
 - [2st Meeting](meeting_log/second_meeting.md)